HydrogreenPollub/ota-component-esp32/ota_update/README.md

 ## OTA

 Basic OTA task implemented.
 Need to revise.
-Logs doesn't show it, but possible stack overflow in the future.
+Logs don't show it, but possible stack overflow in the future.